A Stratford & West Ham Park Walk

 There is a new development for the Toynbee Housing Association.

-Continue through Fairland Road.
-Cross Ham Park Road and enter West Ham Park at Linden Gate.
+Cross and enter West Ham Park at Linden Gate.

 Linden Cottages are to the right and a Wildlife Garden to the left.
 The park dates back to 1566 and was originally part of the Upton House estate.
 From 1762-80 it was owned by philanthropist Dr John Fothergill who established a botanical garden.
 In 1812 the banker Samuel Gurney acquired the property.
 The house was demolished in 1872 and the grounds sold on condition they became a public park.
 It has been maintained by the Corporation of London since 1874 and is Grade II listed.

 There are maps at the entrances or they are available at the park office.
 Explore the northern half at this stage and the southern half on the return.
-Walk to the south of the cricket pitch for views of Canary Wharf and Stratford Church.
+Walk to the south of the cricket pitch for views of Canary Wharf and Stratford Church (trees permitting!).
 Exit at the Margery (NE) Gate and go right along Ham Park Road.
 At the end go left along Upton Lane.

+The former Upton Cross Church is now a glass warehouse.
+The grounds of Clapton Football Club (founded in 1878) were formerly a cricket pitch.
 The Old Spotted Dog was originally a 16th century timber-framed hall deriving its name from Henry VIII's hunting kennels.
 During the plague in 1603 city merchants used it as an exchange.
-There were additions to the building in the 19th century and it is now undergoing extensive work.
-The grounds of Clapton Football Club (founded in 1878) were formerly a cricket pitch.
-The former Upton Cross Church is now a glass warehouse.
+There were additions to the building in the 19th century.
+Sadly it is now boarded up.

 Meggs Almshouses moved from Whitechapel Road in 1893.
 On the right further along is a view of the park nursery.
 This produces some 200,000 plants for use in the City's parks and gardens and at state occasions.
 There is no public access but tours can be arranged with the park office.